-We’ve carefully selected these blogs because they are actively working to educate, inspire, and empower their readers with frequent updates and high quality information.
+We’ve carefully selected these blogs because they are actively working to educate, inspire, and empower their readers with frequent updates and high-quality information.
 If you would like to tell us about a blog, nominate them by emailing us firstname.lastname@example.org!

 Dr. William Barrett’s Joint Replacement Blog

-Orthopedics Advice from Verywell
+Orthopedic Advice from Verywell

 Here you’ll find blog posts from orthopedic surgeon Dr. Jonathan Cluett.
 His blog uses a conversational tone to break down your orthopedic concerns.
 He addresses both medical and lifestyle factors to give a comprehensive overview of knee injuries and treatment.
 Some recent post topics include common knee pain causes, microfracture surgery, or postoperative blood clot prevention.
 If you want information outside of just your knee, you’ll find articles covering an array of topics, like sport injuries, broken bones, sprains, rehabilitation, and arthritis.

 BoneSmart is dedicated to knee and hip replacement awareness and patient advocacy.
 It’s here to help you make an informed decision.
 You’ll find articles to help you each step of the way, from deciding if surgery is right for you and surgery prep to implant type and postoperative recovery.
 This widespread guide is easy to understand.
 Medical terms are all defined and explained.